 Why mentoring is important and works

-As our mentors are current students of London Metropolitan University, we believe that they are in the unique position to engage young people, not as a teacher, parent or a friend, but as someone who is currently going through what the mentee may wish to aspire to, not to mention someone who has recently gone through the experience of secondary school/college, education and as such is more relatable to the mentee.
+As our mentors are current students of London Metropolitan University, we believe that they are in the unique position to engage mentees as someone who is currently going through what the mentee may wish to aspire to.

 What we offer

 Our mentoring packages are aimed at secondary school or college students who may benefit from further support - see pastoral and academic mentoring descriptions.
 Each mentoring programme usually runs on a 10 week cycle with the same mentor and mentee(s) seeing each other once a week, although this is flexible depending on student availability.
 At the end of the 10 weeks, the mentoring cycle is reviewed to determine whether any further mentoring would be beneficial.

 Mentoring is a good opportunity for students to speak with a friendly role model about issues which may be bothering them and/or affecting their academic studies.
-A mentor is someone who is there to listen and not judge, advise and support, someone with valuable experience to share - (see Pastoral Mentoring), or someone with the subject knowledge to support the mentee in a particular subject area (see Academic Mentoring).
+A mentor is someone who is there to listen and not judge, advise and support.
+Someone with valuable experience to share - see pastoral mentoring below, or someone with the subject knowledge to support the mentee in a particular subject area - see academic mentoring below.
 All of our mentors have Enhanced DBS certificates and are trained in mentoring and safeguarding.